AML-CityU/aml/_pages/team.md

-## Visiting Scholars and Online RAs
+## Visiting Scholars and Onsite/Online RAs
 {% assign number_printed = 0 %}
 {% for member in site.data.visitors %}